Solanum lycopersicum 'Beefsteak'

 Size

-Size of Beefsteak Tomato for Sale Online
+What Size is the Beefsteak Tomato for Sale Online?

 Additional Information